 Feeling Overstressed and Undervalued

 The American Veterinary Medical Association (AVMA) and Merck Animal Health collaborated on the study.
 The idea was to definitively quantify the prevalence of mental illness and stress in the veterinary profession and compare the findings to previous studies and the general U.S. population.

 According to the study, veterinarians overall suffer from serious mental health issues about as often as the general population: 1 in 20.
 Of that 1 in 20, Depression (94%), burnout (88%) and anxiety (83%) are the most frequently reported conditions.
 But a closer look at the data shows that the financial, physical and emotional stresses that come with veterinary life take a greater toll on younger veterinarians compared to their older counterparts and the general population.

 The study showed that the top concern among veterinarians is high student debt.
-Last year, the AVMA says the average veterinary student graduated with more than $138,000 in student debt, nearly twice the average starting salary for a veterinarian.
+The AVMA said the average veterinary student graduated with more than $138,000 in student debt, nearly twice the average starting salary for a veterinarian.

 This study was conducted in collaboration with AVMA.

 Only 41% of veterinarians recommend a career in veterinary medicine.

 For veterinarians, poor mental health is closely associated with the stresses of professional life –excessive work hours, poor work-life balance and student debt.